Oct4Pie/archify/README.md

 #### Options

 - `-app, --app_dir`: Support one or more apps.
 - `-arch, --arch`: Specify the target architecture.
 Use `arm64` for Apple Silicon devices.
 Intel 32-bit should be `i386` and 64-bit `x86_64` for Intel Macs.
-Default is set by system.
+Default is set by the system.
 - `-ld, --ldid`: The path to `ldid` binary (if signing with `ldid` is needed).
 - `-Ns, --no_sign`: Do not sign the binaries with `ldid`.
 - `-Ne, --no_entitlements`: Do not sign the binaries with original entitlements with `ldid`.